openmc-dev/openmc/docs/source/usersguide/beginners.rst

 What does OpenMC do?
 --------------------

-In a nutshell, OpenMC simulates neutrons moving around randomly in a `nuclear reactor`_ (or other fissile system).
+In a nutshell, OpenMC simulates neutral particles (presently only neutrons) moving stochastically through an arbitrarily defined model that represents an real-world experimental setup.
+The experiment could be as simple as a sphere of metal or as complicated as a full-scale `nuclear reactor`_.
 This is what's known as `Monte Carlo`_ simulation.
-Neutrons are important in nuclear reactors because they are the particles that induce `fission`_ in uranium and other nuclides.
-Knowing the behavior of neutrons allows you to determine how often and where fission occurs.
+In the case of a nuclear reactor model, neutrons are especially important because they are the particles that induce `fission`_ in isotopes of uranium and other elements.
+Knowing the behavior of neutrons allows one to determine how often and where fission occurs.
 The amount of energy released is then directly proportional to the fission reaction rate since most heat is produced by fission.
-By simulating many neutrons (millions or billions), it is possible to determine the average behavior of these neutrons (or the behavior of the energy produced or any other quantity one is interested in) very accurately.
+By simulating many neutrons (millions or billions), it is possible to determine the average behavior of these neutrons (or the behavior of the energy produced, or any other quantity one is interested in) very accurately.

-Using Monte Carlo methods to determine the average behavior of various physical quantities in a nuclear reactor is quite different from other means of solving the same problem.
-The other class of methods for determining the behavior of neutrons and reactions rates in a reactor is so-called `deterministic`_ methods.
+Using Monte Carlo methods to determine the average behavior of various physical quantities in a system is quite different from other means of solving the same problem.
+The other class of methods for determining the behavior of neutrons and reactions rates is so-called `deterministic`_ methods.
 In these methods, the starting point is not randomly simulating particles but rather writing an equation that describes the average behavior of the particles.
 The equation that describes the average behavior of neutrons is called the `neutron transport`_ equation.
 This equation is a seven-dimensional equation (three for space, three for velocity, and one for time) and is very difficult to solve directly.
 For all but the simplest problems, it is necessary to make some sort of `discretization`_.
 As an example, we can divide up all space into small sections which are homogeneous and then solve the equation on those small sections.
 After these discretizations and various approximations, one can arrive at forms that are suitable for solution on a computer.
 Among these are discrete ordinates, method of characteristics, finite-difference diffusion, and nodal methods.

 So why choose Monte Carlo over deterministic methods?
 Each method has its pros and cons.
 Let us first take a look at few of the salient pros and cons of